Skip to main content

 Under the Columns tab you select the columns you want in the recipe after you add the data.
 Columns that you’ve hidden and columns from the lookup dataset aren’t selected.
 The Preview tab shows a preview of the data for the columns that you’ve included.

-1. In the Join Keys section, click the preselected values and update it.
+1. In the Join Keys section, click the preselected values and update them.

 • Opportunities_with_Accounts_and_Users: SIC Code